dreamcatcher-tech/network/ideas/Interpulse/Protocol/Generator Protocol.md

 For the standard promise based API, the `title` field in the schema is used to represent the action `TYPE` key.
 To specify a generator, the title is prefixed with a `*` as in `title: *SOME_GENERATOR` which is used to indicate to any function mapping sugar functions to use the generator dispatches here.

 ## Process
-Generator is triggered by the initial `GENERATE` request.
+A Generator is triggered by the initial `GENERATE` request.
 Each yield that occurs from that invocation will be translated into a `YIELD` action and sent back to the sender as a new Request.
 When the generator is complete, the final value is provided as a reply to the originating `GENERATE` request using the promise protocol.

 If the generator is invoked by a promise call, then the system will, under the hood, drain the generator and send back its return value (or error) using the promise protocol.
-This can be used by developers who want to conserve bandwidth in some scenarios and just get the end result.
+This can be used by developers who want to conserve resources in some scenarios and just get the end result.

 If a promise is invoked by a generator call, then it is treated under the hood as a generator that ended imediately, and the promise protocol is used to determine the return value, which may be async in nature, and may settle as an error.